Secrets for natural beauty

 I personally alternate sandalwood (sandak) and clay mask, adapted to my skin type, and mud mask.

-Outside of performances, I rarely wear makeup (the ultimate for a former professional makeup artist and a dancer).
-When I started travelling, I lightened my bag to the subsistence minimum.
-For the anecdote, I realized that I have never been approached and complimented more than when I was travelling with my backpack, my hair not combed and tied to the va vite, and my 3-day pants (lack of running water, the hazards of travel in a “simple” environment).
+When I don’t perform on stage, I rarely wear makeup Funy things for a former professional makeup artist and a dancer, but logical for countryside and permaculture lovers 😉 When I was travelling, I had to lighten my bag to the subsistence minimum.
+For the anecdote, I realized that I have never been complimented more than when I was backpacking, 100% natural!

-When you radiate from the inside, believe me, the eyes turn to you because of your high vibratory rate.
+When you radiate from the inside, believe me, the eyes turn to you because of your high vibratory rate, not because of your appearance… anyway you shine when you’re all joy and love.
+Conclusion, be happy, and produce more ocytocine it’s good for your skin beauty!

 After make-up removal / cleaning in the evening, on a sponge or organic cotton cloth.
 And in the morning: by spraying.